erickTornero/blog/content/posts/ambrl.md

 ### Anusha Nagabandi et al. UC Berkeley 2019
 [[See paper](https://arxiv.org/pdf/1909.11652.pdf)]

-This paper is an extention of the previous paper *DRL with a handful of trials using probabilistic models*.
+This paper is an extention of the previous paper *DRL with a handful of trials using probabilistic models*, taking the problem of dexterous manipulation.
 It also models aleatoric and epistemic uncertainties with Gaussian parametrization via Neural Networks and with Ensembles bootstrap respectively.
-The main contributions is an extension for (MPPI) algorithm that uses weighted rewards.
-MPPI uses random sampling techniques to explore actions near to the control sequence, instead in this paper a *Filtering* techniques is added to add dependencies of previous timesteps:
+The main contributions is a modification for (MPPI) algorithm that uses weighted rewards.
+MPPI uses random sampling techniques to explore actions near to the control sequence, instead in this paper a *Filtering* technique is used to add dependencies of previous timesteps:

 **Filtering and reward weighted refinement overview**: